Hawmex/aut_data_and_information_analysis_project/README.md

 In this section, the k-means clustering algorithm was implemented using functional programming patterns.
-The function returns the within-cluster sum of squares and the labels of the clustered data.
+The function returns the within-cluster sum of squares and the labels for the clustered data.